 - Volume estimates must be based on actual observed quantities.
 For instance, a five yard dumpster of cardboard must be observed to be full, or a visual determination of how full it is must be made.
 Simply reporting based on capacity of the container without observed quantities is not allowed.

 - All schools must to register to participate.
-The first step in to create an account in ReTRAC Connect.
+The first step is to create an account in Re-TRAC and then complete the GameDay Registration Form.

-Schools will be ranked based on the per capita weight of waste generated using the following formula:
+Schools will be ranked based on the total weight of recycling, organics composted and food donated using the following formula:

 The school with the lowest per capita waste generation wins.